AitorSantaeugenia/daily_commit_bot/README.md

-# GitHub Commit Bot using Anacron and Cron - Ubuntu only
+# Daily commit script using Anacron or Cron - Ubuntu only
 My implementation of the Daily-Git-Commit in bash, using anacron or crontab: https://github.com/JareBear12418/Daily-Git-Commit <br>
 All credit to him.